Academics still in the research stages might qualify for government grants for equipment and staff salaries (graduate students and technicians).

 Many startups rely on funding from private investors that have an interest in biotech and believe in the product.
-This might come from friends and family, or acquaintances with money.
+This might come from friends and family or acquaintances with money.
 These people might be the easiest to convince that your product is a viable investment, and they typically demand the least control over your company.
 However, if the company folds, you have the most to lose in terms of your relationships with them.

-Often friends and family don't provide substantial amounts of funding, but you might score bigger with "Angel Investors".
-These are individuals with money or capital that invest privately in new businesses, and you might be able to get anywhere up to, or over $500K.
+Often friends and family don't provide substantial amounts of funding, but you might find more support with "angel investors."
+These are individuals with capital who invest privately in new businesses.
+You might be able to get up to $500 thousand or more from such investors.

-Like Angels, Venture Capitalists will also demand a fair amount of control over your operations and decision-making, but Venture Capital is a valuable resource and common source of funding in the biotech industry.
+Like angels, venture capitalists will also demand a fair amount of control over your operations and decision-making, but venture capital is a valuable resource and common source of funding in the biotech industry.

 Look into loans for new businesses and be sure to have a thorough business plan.
 It's usually easier to get a small business loan if you already have paying customers.
 If this isn't an option, you can try for a personal loan if it's enough to get you started.

 The downside of this is, if the business fails, you still have to repay the loan.
-Although the amount of funding you gain might be less than with investors as listed above, by starting with "debt" financing (loans, lines of credit and credit cards) you demonstrate to investors that you have faith in the company and are willing to take risks to make it work.
+Although the amount of funding you gain might be less than with investors as listed above, by starting with "debt" financing (loans, lines of credit, and credit cards) you demonstrate to investors that you have faith in the company and are willing to take risks to make it work.

 How to Finance a Biotech Startup